jaaaaayy/jaaaaayy/README.md

-# :wave: Hi, I'm Jay
+## About Me

- A full-stack developer passionate about continuous learning and creating **performant, user-friendly applications**.
+:wave: Hi, I'm Jay, a full-stack developer passionate about continuous learning and building **performant, user-friendly applications**.

 ## Tech Stack